flexmonster/api-data-source/readme.md

 ## Sample Node.js server

 Inside the `/server-nodejs` folder you can find the sample Node.js server that implements Flexmonster's custom data source API.
 All requests from Flexmonster Pivot Table are handled by `http://localhost:3400/api/cube` endpoints.
 Raw data is stored in JSON format in the `/server-nodejs/data` folder.
-File name matches the `index` property of the `dataSource` configuration object.
+The file name matches the `index` property of the `dataSource` configuration object.

 To start the server: